 Another important set of differences come from the physical assumptions inherent to the \gls{sir} model considered for both simulating the dataset and deriving the backprojection operator (\cref{sec:methods:theory,sec:methods:overview}).
-The \gls{sir} model only accounts for diffusive scattering in the medium, hence neither specular nor diffractive scattering regimes were taken into account~\cite[Sec.~8.2]{Szabo_BOOK_2014}.
+The \gls{sir} model only accounts for diffusive scattering in the medium, and hence neither specular nor diffractive scattering regimes were taken into account~\cite[Sec.~8.2]{Szabo_BOOK_2014}.
 Such scattering regimes result in image statistics deviating from purely diffusive (Rayleigh) ones~\cite{Wagner_TSU_1983,Tuthill_UI_1988} and may therefore disrupt trained models not accounting for such statistical features.
-Speed of sound is also assumed constant throughout the medium in the \gls{sir} model, hence deviations in mean speed of sound and/or local fluctuations may alter speckle patterns (\gls{ie} image statistics).
-Attenuation was compensated using a standard \gls{tgc}, which only corrects for a constant and frequency-independent attenuation throughout the medium.
+Speed of sound is also assumed constant in the \gls{sir} model, and hence deviations in mean speed of sound and/or local fluctuations may alter speckle patterns (\gls{ie}, image statistics).
+Dispersive attenuation was compensated using a standard \gls{tgc}, which only corrects for a constant and frequency-independent attenuation.
 This may represent a limitation, especially at great depths, because the frequency-dependent attenuation continuously distorts the acoustic pulse as it travels through the medium.
-Thermal noise and quantization noise also have an increased impact with depth, as the backscattered signal amplitude decreases (mainly due to attenuation).
-While less likely to have a significant impact in the imaging schemes considered, thanks to the low mechanical index of unfocused transmit wavefronts, non-linear effects could also result in discrepancies.
+Thermal noise and quantization noise also have an increased impact with depth, as the backscattered signal amplitude decreases.
+While less likely to have a significant impact in ultrafast acquisitions (low mechanical index), non-linear effects could also result in discrepancies.

-Even though \ndim{3} simulations were performed, only extruded \ndim{2} phantoms were considered on a layer of \( \rescelly \), namely approximately one-sixth of the transducer height.
-This choice was made for computational reasons, but this means that potential out-of-plane artifacts were not exactly accounted for in the training set.
-It should be noted that such artifacts would also have impacted reference images.
+Although \ndim{3} simulations were performed, only extruded \ndim{2} phantoms were considered on a layer of \( \rescelly \), namely approximately one-sixth of the transducer height.
+This choice was made for computational reasons, but it means that potential out-of-plane artifacts were not exactly accounted for in the training dataset.